Natural birth control methods

 (1) Creighton’s measure of Use effectiveness was different from other methods’ as intentionality was defined by the couple’s behavior during the fertile window, assuming that the pregnancy was a result of an intention or openness to conceive versus an error in using the method.

 Important: Natural methods do NOT protect you against STDs.
-The ONLY completely reliable protection against STDs is if two STD-free partners maintain an exclusive sexual relationship with each other, abstaining from sex with anyone else; this is why marriage is considered by many the safest environment within which to have sex, both physically and emotionally.
+The ONLY completely reliable protection against STDs, for sexually active people, is if two STD-free partners maintain an exclusive sexual relationship with each other, abstaining from sex with anyone else; this is why many consider marriage the safest environment within which to have sex, both physically and emotionally.
 Condoms decrease your risk of STDs but don’t eliminate it completely.
 A group of sex educators was asked once if they recommended the use of condoms to their students for STD protection.
 They all raised their hands.
 Then they were asked who among them would use a condom and have intercourse anyway if their partner had an STD.
 None of them raised a hand!